TxnLab/batch-asset-send/README.md

   - `count`: If specified, this is the number of NFDS to choose randomly from the total list.  ie: All segments of root X, but only pick 100 random recipients by specifying a count here.
   - `onlyRoots`: Determines whether only root NFDs are allowed.
     - Only applicable if segmentsOfRoot isn't specified - if left off then ALL nfds are chosen.
 If specified, only select roots.
+- `verifiedRequirements`: An optional array of verified field names.
+If specified, the destination NFD must have ALL of the specified verified fields.
+  - The field names are case-sensitive.
+All should be lowercase, but caAlgo is special and is the verified list of algorand addresses.
 - `sendToVaults`: Determines whether to send to vaults.
   - This is a key option and for most 'aidrops' should be chosen.
 The recipient doesn't have to be opted-in before-hand.
 As the sender you have to pay the .1 MBR fee per asset (only if their vault isn't already opted-in).